 You will need walking boots, sleeping bag (4 seasons/ -20C rated), waterproof jacket and trousers, fleece jacket, warm hat and gloves, sunglasses, water bottle, sun-screen and day pack.
 Comprehensive list of equipment will be provided once you book your trip.
 It's not necessary to spend a lot of money buying extra equipment and clothing before your trip.
 Majority of these gears can be bought or hired at reasonable rates in Kathmandu.

 GEARS AVAILABLE IN KATHMANDU

 You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
-You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
-Our airport representative or tour officer will greet you and welcome you with a garland
+You just pass the customs desk and come out of the terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
+Our airport representative or tour officer will greet you and welcome you with a garland.

 CLIMATE AND BEST TIME TO GO